Corporate Social Responsibility

 The Matt Talbot Community Trust has been linked in with Business in the Community and Volunteer Ireland for a number of years.
 Some of Ireland’s leading companies have contributed many hours to the development of our centre in Ballinascorney.
 We would expecially like to thank Deloitte, AOL, Valero and Bank of America Merrill Lynch for their continuing support.

 The Matt Talbot Community Trust is particularly proud of our Corporate Impact programme.
 We endeavour to create opportunities for companies to engage with the organisation in a meaningful way so that people come away from the day feeling that their contribution has made a real difference to the community, that they have learned a new skill and that they have had fun!
 Central to our approach is the inclusion of our participant group.
 Our participants are encouraged to lead the teams from the corporate groups and share the wealth of knowledge and experience that they have as well as creating a context for the work being carried out.

-If your company would like to volunteer with the Matt Talbot Community Trust please contact Jean on email@example.com or on 085 765 0020.
-We would love to hear from you!
+If your company would like to volunteer with the Matt Talbot Community Trust please contact us at firstname.lastname@example.org, we would love to hear from you!